semanticClimate/ai-automated-literature-review/outline.md

 **Outline:**

-## Using collection in your review paper
+## Using the literature collection in your review paper

 Assigned [@Simon Worthington](https://github.com/mrchristian) -